spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 - **by adding a widget to a room via Element** (the one configured by the playbook at `https://element.example.com`).
 Just start a voice or a video call in a room containing more than 2 members and that would create a Jitsi widget which utilizes your self-hosted Jitsi server.

-- **by adding a widget to a room via the Dimension Integration Manager**.
+- **by adding a widget to a room via the Dimension integration manager**.
 You'll have to point the widget to your own Jitsi server manually.
-See our [Dimension](./configuring-playbook-dimension.md) documentation page for more details.
+See our [Dimension integration manager](./configuring-playbook-dimension.md) documentation page for more details.
 Naturally, Dimension would need to be installed first (the playbook doesn't install it by default).

 - **directly (without any Matrix integration)**.
 Just go to `https://jitsi.example.com`